 Also a reminder that scooters and bicycles are not permitted at parkrun, due to the safety risks to both children and parkrunners.

 Visually impaired athletes and guides

-To connect with Kasey and the VI team join the Vision Impaireds and Guides connect facebook group.
-Each Wednesday, the call goes out to match VI athletes with guides for the following Saturday.
+To connect with the VI team join the Achilles Brisbane - athletes & guides connect facebook group.
+Each Wednesday, the call goes out to match VI athletes with guides, and guide dogs with walkers, for the following Saturday.